 Active listening means listening literally and reading between the lines.
 It entails looking at verbal and visual communication patterns and trends.
 It means letting children talk before speaking and letting them lead the conversation, to truly understand where it is that they are trying to take you.

 GOOD PUPPY Children Emotional Tools are the perfect conversation jump starters.
 The GOOD PUPPY Emotions Dice get children talking on a roll.
-Keep the GOOD PUPPY Emotional Rainbow Wall Chart visible as a reference and communication tool.
+Keep the GOOD PUPPY Emotions Color Wall Chart visible as a reference and communication tool.